ibmua/amanda/README.md

 ## Install

-Tested on Ubuntu Linux and MacOS.
+Tested on Ubuntu Linux, to be tested on MacOS.

 ```bash
 git clone https://github.com/ibmua/amanda.git